emefff/Geometry-Generation-of-Complete-Runner-Systems-in-Salome-for-Die-Casting-and-Thixomolding/README.md

 ![Bildschirmfoto vom 2024-01-15 15-41-17](https://github.com/emefff/Geometry-Generation-of-Runners-in-Salome-for-Die-Casting/assets/89903493/336de16c-439b-4c6c-bd95-fbeca4fbdd92)

 Your design engineer won't be happy, but that's the way it is.
 This script may also be suitable for injection molding, but we are absolutely no experts for that.
+Use at your own risk.

 emefff@gmx.at